 Second, most of SDG&E's capital investments relate to replacing old assets with equivalent new ones.
-These replacements occur both reactively (to address actual leaks or damage to pipes) and proactively by SDG&E to improve pipeline safety and reduce leaks.
+These replacements occur both reactively (to address actual leaks or damage to pipes) and proactively, and are justified on the basis of pipeline safety and leak reduction.
 We have not assessed the necessity of SDG&E's pipeline replacements.
-However, to indicate the potential ratepayer impact of slowing the pace of these replacements (which could correspond to targeting replacement only to the most urgent locations), we modeled a reduction in the pace of these replacements by a factor of three.
+However, in order to indicate the potential ratepayer impact of slowing the pace of these replacements (which could correspond to targeting replacement only to the most urgent locations), we modeled a reduction in the pace of these replacements by a factor of three.
 The results are shown in Figure 4.32.
 This figure also shows the combined effect of eliminating new gas lines and reducing investment in existing asset replacement by a factor of three.
 Together, these changes would reduce the utility's rate base at risk in 2050 by \$1.15 billion.

-Figure 4.32 Gas utility rate base (million 2020\$) with Central Case findings (red line), reduced pipeline and service replacement rate (blue line), and combination of reduced replacements and no new customer additions (purple line).
+Figure 4.32 Gas utility rate base (million 2020\$) with Central case findings (red line), reduced pipeline and service replacement rate (blue line), and combination of reduced replacements and no new customer additions (purple line).